Wizek/haskell-pair-programming/README.md

      on my part is hacking on [hledger](https://github.com/simonmichael/hledger).
      I would like to add a [YNAB](https://www.youneedabudget.com/)-like interface to it.

+## srid

+1. Availability

+   Weekends (flexible) or in the late evening, in EST timezone.

+2. Experience

+   I consider myself beginner to intermediate.
+I'm comfortable with stuff like ReaderT but not much beyond that, and I'm looking to learn more Haskell concepts through actually writing Haskell code.

+3. Interests

+   I write Haskell professionally and we use Reflex (obviously).
+In my spare time I'm currently exploring the idea of a _well-typed outliner_ in Reflex.
+I also use NixOS.

 ## taosx

 1. Availability